-The Program in Comparative & World Literature offers graduate programs leading to the degrees of Master of Arts and Doctor of Philosophy and is designed to provide a systematic study of subjects and problems common to several literatures.
+The Department of Comparative & World Literature offers graduate programs leading to the degrees of Master of Arts and Doctor of Philosophy and is designed to provide a systematic study of subjects and problems common to several literatures.
 Its purpose is to enable students who have varied linguistic competence and preparation to explore the theory of literature and criticism; the interrelations of several literatures; the main currents, periods, and movements in literary history; the development of literary themes and types; and the relations between literature and the other arts.
 The graduate program provides rigorous training in multiple languages and literatures, comparative cultural methods, and critical theory.

 For questions about the Graduate Program, please contact the Director of Graduate Studies, Prof. Stephanie Hilger (firstname.lastname@example.org)